How Often Should I Review My Strategic Initiatives?

 Are you surprised by the updates you’re seeing at each check-in?
 Maybe increase the frequency of reporting.
 If the metric you’re tracking is trending more quickly in between monthly updates, for instance, start to check in bi-weekly and see if that provides the fluctuation insight you’re looking for.

 Are your numbers pretty much staying the same?
-If you’re meeting monthly and your big target growth numbers don’t seem to moving, try adjusting your updates to take place further apart – quarterly.
+If you’re meeting monthly and your big target growth numbers don’t seem to move, try adjusting your updates to take place further apart – quarterly.
 Sometimes a little perspective can help you spot trends over time.

 However, don’t fall into the trap of asking for updates less frequently just because it’s easier on those providing metrics.
 If you wait too long in between updates, you could lose insight in lieu of hindsight which doesn’t give you enough time or agility to adapt.